Red Hen Publications

 (If any of them did.
 With the Obscural card now in play, her own magic may have just blown her up.
 Conveniently letting all three of the boys off the hook.)

-One first supposes that whatever curses were being thrown were potentially fatal if no one knew who actually killed Ariana.
+One first supposes that whatever curses were being thrown by all three of them were potentially fatal if no one knew who actually killed Ariana.
 Unless something simply knocked her down and she died of that, which is certainly possible.

 Even Gellert may have only been throwing Expelliarmus at her.
 Or something similar, since he knew she didn’t own a wand (unless she had picked up Aberforth’s).
 Although in the heat of the moment, and under magical attack, none of the participants may have been thinking clearly.
 But Expelliarmus is a useful and fairly common first reaction.
 What appears to be likely is that even Gellert didn’t intend to kill her.